brendan-ch/personal-website/content/templates/New Database Item.md

 description: "A minimalist typing test built using Java Swing."
 # The name of the file is used to generate the pretty link

-# Relative paths within "attachments" folder
+# Relative path inside "public" folder
 previewImage: ""
 coverImage: ""